EleChristiana/The_Write_Attah_blog/README.md

 🛡️ Authentication and Roles
 Only the blog owner (identified via ownerUid) can create, edit, or delete posts.

 Visitors must log in with Google to comment, like, or manage their own comments.
+Though the like and comment feature is still under development.

 📬 Contact
 Portfolio Website: https://the-write-attah.vercel.app